matthieuwerner/tf-compose/README.md

 TF-compose is a stack composer based on
 [Web Modules](https://INSERTLINK).

-This binary application generates a fully functionnal Terraform stack from a YAML description.
+This binary application generates a fully functionnal Terraform stack (files and folders) based on a YAML description.

-You only have to run the generation and deploy your stack, as is from local development to the production servers.
+The only thing you have to do is to execute the tf-compose binary and deploying your stack, from local development to the production servers.

 ## Quickstart